Orckestra/orc-shared/docs/lists.md

 The `fieldName` is the name of a variable found in the row object, the `label` is a plain string or message descriptor (as useable by `react-intl`) to be displayed as the column header.
 An array of these column definition objects should be given to the `List` component as the `columnDef` prop.

-The value of `fieldName` can also be an array of field names pointing into a nested object, as [described above](#rowidentity).
+The value of `fieldName` can also be an array of field names pointing into a nested object, as [described under Row Identity above](#rowidentity).

 ### Types